10.2.4. #pragma and #ifndef: Actor 2

 };

-Person.h.
-Two alternate ways of ensuring that a class specification is included in a source code file exactly once.
+Actor2: Person.h.
+There are two alternate ways of ensuring that a class specification is included in a source code file exactly once.
 The classic guard requires using the same constant name with both the #ifndef and #define directives.
 The Person class has a member variable and a constructor parameter that are instances of the string class, so the string header file is #included in the Person header file.

 #ifndef _ACTOR_H_